Techtonica/curriculum/workplace/Living in Open Workspaces.md

 ## Supplemental Materials

 - [Workplace rules](https://www.northeastern.edu/graduate/blog/workplace-etiquette/)- It consists of the rules to be followed and the mistakes to be avoided at a workplace
--[Handling workspace](https://www.coworkingresources.org/blog-categories/resources-tag?page=1)- Blogs related to common workspace problems and their solutions
+- [Handling workspace](https://www.coworkingresources.org/blog-categories/resources-tag?page=1)- Blogs related to common workspace problems and their solutions
+- [Designing Workspace](https://www.business2community.com/human-resources/how-to-design-a-workspace-that-boosts-employee-motivation-02222288)- How to design a workspace that boosts employee motivation